straightening walls prior to tiling

 Expert advise please you wonderful people.

 is it right that if a wall is tiled to an existing bathroom wall or walls, it is the duty of the installer/tiler to ensure that the wall is perfectly true and level?
-I assumed that old properties with leaning walls were simply tiled that way so long as the tile was sound, wall sound, flat and level?
+I assumed that old properties with leaning walls were simply tiled that way so long as the tiling was sound, wall sound, flat and level?

 A lot depends on what the client is paying for and what expectations they have.
 Flat isn't necessarily plumb or square.
 If the client wants everything perfect then the prep has to be done first.